-My goodness, you can even shove some cheese in there too if you’re in the mood.
-Bacon wrapped garlic chicken thighs stuffed with cheddar, mozzarella or Monterey or Colby Jack cheese.
+My goodness, you can even add cheese, if you’re in the mood.
+Imagine: bacon wrapped garlic chicken thighs stuffed with cheddar, mozzarella or Monterey or Colby Jack cheese.

 For some, adding cheese is an even tastier option and the choice is definitely yours to make.

 It’s almost like bacon is a magnet and people are simply drawn to it.
-My husband says it’s like moth to a flame.
-I’ve seen him and others too.
+My husband says it’s like a moth to a flame.
+This is an apt description as I’ve seen this happen to him!

 It looks sort of odd, like he’s on autopilot.
-He will just move towards anything with bacon and he just can’t help himself.
+He will just move towards anything with bacon like he’s helpless to resist.